DV

 What is the difference between SVOL and XYLD?

-SVOL (Simplify Volatility Premium ETF) tracks VIX with an alternative strategy, while XYLD (Global X S&P 500 Covered Call ETF) tracks S&P 500 Index with a covered call approach.
+SVOL (Simplify Volatility Premium ETF) tracks VIX with an alternative approach, while XYLD (Global X S&P 500 Covered Call ETF) tracks S&P 500 Index with a covered call approach.
 They are issued by Simplify ETFs and Global X respectively.

 Can I hold both SVOL and XYLD?